DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_63_eps-win.md

 You also need [Electrum](https://electrum.org/#download).
 Always check the digital signatures before installing, more info on how [here](https://github.com/DriftwoodPalace/guides/blob/master/hodl-guide/hodl-guide_30_last-seed.md#download-and-verify-electrum).

-If you have any issues during the setup, check out the troubleshooting section at the end of this guide.
+If you have any issues during the setup, check out the troubleshooting section at [the end](https://github.com/DriftwoodPalace/guides/blob/master/hodl-guide/hodl-guide_63_eps-win.md#troubleshooting) of this guide.

-## Download the installation package
+## Download files

 Before installing anything we need to verify the download.
 To do this we need the developer, Chris Belchers, signing-keys.
 It can be found [here](https://github.com/chris-belcher/electrum-personal-server/blob/master/pgp/pubkeys/belcher.asc).